crystal-data/GR.cr/README.md

    crystal grsample.cr

-should show simple plot.
+should show a simple plot.

+* GRDIR env variable should point to the directory where you placed gr files.
+In particular,  lib and fonts directories should be there
+* GKS_WSTYPE env variable should be set.
+For X11, its value should be "x11".

 ## Usage

 Essentially the same as that for C binging.
 Difference:

-* All size+pointer arguments to C array is replaced by one Crystal array.
+* All size+pointer arguments to C array are replaced by  Crystal arrays.

 * C char* is replaced by Crysral Sring

 ### Example of API